dimitry-ishenko-casparcg/oscgard/README.md

 /set/motor/speed = set-speed.py {0}

 # turn on/off LEDs: {0} = "on" or "off"
-# NB: led.sh will receive /set/led/<N>/state as the first argument
+# NB: led.sh will receive "/set/led/<N>/state" as the first argument
-# and will strip N out of it
+# and will need to strip N out of it
 /set/led/.*/state = /home/pi/bin/led.sh {A} {0}

 # set volume level in dB: {0} = Lch , {1} = Rch